mranonymous011000001/just-testing-out/content/blog/test.md

 toc: false
 ---

-This article offers techniques used by malwares detects virtualized environments and sandboxes and more!
+This article offers techniques used by malwares to detects virtualized environments and sandboxes and more!
 <!--more-->